darthwalsh/bin/apps/youtube.APIs.md

+---
+aliases:
+  - MyTube, YourTube, YourFeed, MultiYoutube
+---
-*note: I've called this idea MyTube, YourTube, YourFeed, or MultiYoutube in discussions*
+*note: I've called this idea different things in discussions, see `.aliases`*
+- [ ] See if [[ReadItLater#RainDrop]] could solve this problem?
+- [ ] See if [Play](https://apps.apple.com/us/app/play-save-videos-watch-later/id1596506190) can solve though macOS desktop automation?

 I've wanted some automations to improve my Youtube watching experience, avoiding opening the YouTube Feed.
 Maybe:
 - Automatically adding videos from subscribed channels to a new playlist: **✅ Possible**